gchq/Gaffer/doc/src/main/resources/dev/walkthrough/Jobs.md

 If you are also adding NamedOperation handlers you can just supply a comma separated list of operation declaration files:

 ```
-gaffer.store.operation.declarations=/path/to/JCSNamedOperationDeclarations,/path/to/ResultCacheExportOperations.json
+gaffer.store.operation.declarations=/path/to/NamedOperationDeclarations,/path/to/ResultCacheExportOperations.json
 ```

 The JSON files can either be placed on your file system or bundled as a resource in your JAR or WAR archive.

-The cache-store.properties file is:
+For this example the cache-store.properties just references another MockAccumuloStore table:

 ${CACHE_STORE_PROPERTIES}

-An example of all of this can be seen in the example/example-rest module.
-So you you launch the example REST API it will have the Job Tracker and Gaffer cache configured.

 #### Using Jobs
 OK, now for some examples of using Jobs.

-We will use the same basic schema and data from the first dev.walkthrough.
+We will use the same basic schema and data from the first developer walkthrough.

 Start by creating your user instance and graph as you will have done previously: